Our Courses

 Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.

-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.
+No specific subjects required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.